Leiognathidae: Characteristics

 Ponyfishes are small and laterally compressed in shape, with a bland, silvery colouration.
 They are distinguished by highly extensible mouths, and the presence of a mechanism for locking the spines in the dorsal and anal fins.
 They also possess a highly integrated light organ in their throats that houses symbiotic bioluminescent bacteria that project light through the animal's underside.
 Typically, the harbored bacterium is only Photobacterium leiognathi, but in the two ponyfish species Photopectoralis panayensis and Photopectoralis bindus, Photobacterium mandapamensis is also present.
 Two of the most widely studied uses for luminescence in ponyfish are camouflage by ventral counterillumination and species-specific sexual dimorphism.

-Although ponyfish seem quite ordinary and morphologically similar, their light organ systems are highly variable across species and often between sexes.
+The light organ systems of ponyfishes are highly variable across species and often between sexes.

 Taxonomy

-Leiognathidae is classified within the suborder Percoideiby the 5th edition of Fishes of the World, but they are placed in an unnamed clade which sits outside the superfamily Percoidea.
+Leiognathidae is classified within the suborder Percoidei by the 5th edition of Fishes of the World, but they are placed in an unnamed clade which sits outside the superfamily Percoidea.
 This clade contains 7 families which appear to have some relationship to Acanthuroidei, Monodactylidae, and Priacanthidae.
-Other authorities have paced the family in the order Chaetodontiformes alongside the family Chaetodontidae.
+Other authorities have placed the family in the order Chaetodontiformes alongside the family Chaetodontidae.

 Timeline of genera

 Genera

-The following genera are classified within the Leiognathidae:
+The following genera are classified within the Leiognathidae, divided between two subfamilies based on Eschmeyer's Catalog of Fishes: